gigya/cdc-starter-kit/README.md

 This documentation is bundled with the project which makes it available for offline reading and provides a useful starting point for any documentation you want to write about your project.

+All relevant code it's commented (internally and function by function), making easier the integration of the relevant functions in other projects

 ## Additional Gigya Links

 Please follow this [link](docs/links.md) to find more related SAP Customer Data Cloud documentation about the configuration / enhacement of this site.